Ammara-Haroon/API-Search-Engine/README.md

 #### Pagination

-The application displays information on how manny books are displayed and allows the user to select page number and number of books to display on each page.
+The application displays information on how many books are displayed and allows the user to select page number and number of books to display on each page.

 #### Error Page